EbmeyerSt/GEnView/README.md

  Note that the output file was tested on Google Chrome (Version 91.0.4472.164) and Firefox (Version 90.0) and may not function properly when opened in older versions other web browsers.

-## Custom genomes or contigs

-It is possible to use GEnView with custom genomes and/or contigs.
-To do so, the parameter `--custom` must be specified and the genomes/contigs to be used must be placed in the target directory in a file named **all_assemblies.fna**.
-If you have taxonomical information of your sequences this can be provided in a file named **custom_summary.txt** which then also must be placed in the target directory.
-The format of the file should be tab separated with the columns: contigID, taxonomical ID, taxonomical name, custom information (e.g. country, site, time...).

 # Output files